 Ms. Brown's experiences range from administrative agencies to large firm litigation.
 At the Michigan Department of Civil Rights, Ms. Brown worked in the Reconsideration Unit, evaluating and deciding appeals of administrative decisions.
 Her experience in complex insurance, contract, and constitutional cases makes her a skilled advocate who values the benefit of reaching mutually agreeable resolutions and understands the costs and risks associated with litigation.
 The success of Ms. Brown’s practice is driven by her hard-work, active listening, investigative research, and organized analysis.
 She values professional relationships based on trust, authenticity, and respect.

-Ms. Brown has been recognized among Michigan Lawyers Weekly’s 2016 Up and Coming Lawyers, a program honoring legal practitioners in their first 10 years in practice for going above and beyond, displaying ambition, drive, determination, and accomplishments that set them apart from their peers.
-Michigan Super Lawyers® named her as a Rising Star from 2014 to 2017.
-This recognition, given to select attorneys age 40 or younger or in practice for ten years or less, is granted to only 2.5 percent of lawyers in Michigan.
+Ms. Brown has been recognized among Michigan Lawyers Weekly’s 2016 Up and Coming Lawyers, named a Michigan Super Lawyers® Rising Star from 2014 to 2019, received the Women’s Bar Association Member of the Year Award in 2017, and was named the 2018 Regeana Myrick Outstanding Young Lawyer by the State Bar of Michigan Young Lawyers Section.
 The United States District Court for the Eastern District of Michigan also recognized Ms. Brown with a Pro Bono Accomplishment Award.
 She has provided numerous pro bono services, including handling a prisoner’s rights case, volunteering at Homeless Experience Legal Protection and Common Ground’s Legal Clinic, and coordinating pro bono activities for the Women’s Bar Association.
-In 2017, she received the Women’s Bar Association Member of the Year Award for her significant contributions to the organization and community.

 Ms. Brown is admitted to practice law in the State of Michigan, United States District Court for the Eastern District of Michigan, and in the State of Indiana.